 Dr. Huan has research interests in hypertension, chronic kidney disease and vascular access.
 She is a board certified Nephrologist and a certified Hypertension Specialist by the American Society of Hypertension.
 She is involved in the two NIH sponsored SPRINT and CRIC studies.
 She is also the site PI for a study that uses a novel agent aimed to improve the clinical outcomes of vascular access.

 Dr. Negoianu is a member of the steering committee of the AVOID-HF trial.
 This a national multicenter trial that plans to enroll 800 patients hospitalized for heart failure and fluid overload.
 The trial will compare fluid removal with an ultrafiltration machine (also sometimes called an aquapheresis machine) versus fluid removal via loop diuretics (the class of medications typically used to treat fluid overload).
 The primary outcome of the study consists of the rate of both hospital re-admissions and unscheduled treatments for fluid overload in the first 90 days after discharge.

-In the transplant field, Dr. Reese has written specifically about the ethical implications of accepting live kidney donors with risk factors for kidney disease, live donor outcomes, the effects of organ allocation policy on vulnerable subgroups including children and the elderly, and better strategies to promote the careful use of higher-risk organs.
+Dr. Reese has written specifically about the ethical implications of accepting live kidney donors with risk factors for kidney disease, outcomes for living donors and individuals declined for donation, the effects of organ allocation policy on vulnerable subgroups including children and the elderly, and better strategies to promote the careful use of higher-risk organs.